 We can stop the Senate from passing this bill.
 Tell your Senator to reject this attack on higher education.
 Together, we can flood their inboxes.

-Send an email to your lawmaker: https://bit.ly/3S9eMoK
+Send a quick letter to your senators: https://bit.ly/3S9eMoK

 #GotPell